-If a resolver asks for the TXT type belonging to a.example.org to the name server serving this zone, it sends the following question: a.example.org TXT
+If a resolver asks for the TXT type belonging to a.example.org to the name server serving this zone, it sends the following question: a.example.org TXT a.example.org.
+TXT "a record"

 The name server looks in its zone data and generates an answer.
 In this case a positive one: "Yes it exists and this is the data", resulting in this reply: